 - Fetish: Dragons.
-He has a Dragon shaped Jet, A dragon-themed Self-Insert Monster called "Kaibaman", and his reaction to being told to "become one" with a massive all powerful Dragon was to, mercifully off-screen, have sex with it.
-Also to a lesser extent, Money.
+He has a Blue-Eyes White Dragon-shaped jet, a dragon-themed Self-Insert Monster called "Kaibaman", and his reaction to being told to "become one" with a massive all powerful Dragon was to, mercifully off-screen, have sex with it.
+Also to a lesser extent, money.

 - Flat-Earth Atheist: Parodied to a great extent; even calling himself "the most skeptical person on this show".
 He's incapable of believing in anyone with more money and power than him, which is why he's skeptical about Yami being a Pharaoh.

-- The Friend Nobody Likes: Except for Mokuba, none of the other cast members think highly of him nor do they care if he dies.
-Considering how he often treated them, it's probably a form of karmic retribution.Joey: What kind of self-respecting dragon lets itself be owned by a freakin Harpie?!Mai: I don't know, what kind of self-respecting dragon lets itself be owned by a loser like Kaiba?Joey: Ha, got a point there!
+- The Friend Nobody Likes: "Friend" may be a strong word here, but except for Mokuba, none of the other cast members think highly of him nor do they care if he dies.
+Considering how he treats them its hard to blame them for it.Joey: What kind of self-respecting dragon lets itself be owned by a freakin Harpie?!Mai: I don't know, what kind of self-respecting dragon lets itself be owned by a loser like Kaiba?Joey: Ha, got a point there!

 - And way earlier when Kaiba threatens to commit suicide:Joey: This is awesome, Yugi's gonna kill Kaiba!Tristan: I've always dreamed that this moment would come!Yami: Kaiba must die!Yugi: But what would Grandpa say?Grandpa: Yuuuggiiii...
 Kill that son of a bitch!